Bo Nix throws 2 touchdowns, No. 8 Oregon rolls over No. 13 Utah 35-6 - KTVZ

 Associated Press

 Bryson Barnes threw for 136 yards and had two interceptions.
-Devaughn Vele had a season-high 80 yards on seven catches for the Utes (6-2, 3-2).
+Devaughn Vele had a season-high 80 yards on seven catches for the Utes (6-2, 3-2), who tallied 241 total yards.

+Utah averaged 3.7 yards per play while surrendering 6.7 yards per play to Oregon.

+“When you get beat like that, you don’t want to berate your team and browbeat them,” Utah coach Kyle Whittingham said.
+“What happened out there was enough.”

-Nix picked Utah’s defense apart with surgical precision during the first half.
+Nix sliced through Utah’s defense with surgical precision during both halves.
 He totaled only two incomplete passes over Oregon’s first six drives.
 The Ducks had no trouble moving the chains behind his steady passing.

-Nix threw two touchdown passes — an 18-yard dart to Jordan James and a 3-yard strike to Troy Franklin — and rushed for a 1-yard score to help Oregon jump out to a 21-3 lead early in the second quarter.
+Nix threw an 18-yard dart to Jordan James and a 3-yard strike to Troy Franklin and rushed for a 1-yard score to help Oregon jump out to a 21-3 lead early in the second quarter.
 The Ducks averaged 9.0 yards per play on their first three scoring drives.

+“He thinks he’s Goliath and at times he performs like it,” Oregon coach Dan Lanning said.
+“The proof’s in the pudding.
+We got an elite quarterback.”

 THE TAKEAWAY